 Partner Organization in-kind contributions

+Chemical/Pigment Manufacturers (In kind to find PCB-free alternatives)

+Related Activities: D??, D3, D4

 D4.
 Elimination of PCB from other sources

 Problem Statement: The Environmental Protection Agency rules allow for PCB to be present as a inadvertently produced by-product of manufacture.
 In 1982, the EPA identified that there are more than 200 industrial processes that produce PCB.
 EPA’s information from that era is in summary format with little detail as to how and where these products are produced, what the residual PCBs are, and whether they are introduced to the environment through normal use.
 More research is needed to identify former, current, and potential future sources of inadvertently produced PCBs, their use and fate in the environment.